 Director of Residence Life

-The director of residence life is responsible for overseeing the administration of the Residence Life program at St. John’s Queens and Staten Island campuses.
+The director of residence life is responsible for overseeing the administration of the Residence Life program at St. John’s.
 The director oversees the professional staff and central office staff.

 The central office is staffed by one support person and student workers.